 What is Tubal Ligation?

-Tubal ligation, commonly known as getting your tubes tied, is a surgical procedure involving the fallopian tubes.
-These tubes connect your uterus and ovaries and provide a passageway for the egg to pass through once released.
+The fallopian tubes connect your uterus and ovaries and provide a passageway for the egg to pass through once released.

 Is Tubal Ligation Reversible?